 Merle Weiner graduated summa cum laude from Dartmouth College.
 There she won the Keasbey Memorial Foundation Scholarship, an award granting two years study at Cambridge University, and the Hannah T. Croasdale Award, for most improving the quality of life for Dartmouth women.
 At Cambridge University, Professor Weiner earned an LLM with First Class Honors.
 She then attended Harvard Law School and obtained her JD, cum laude.
 At Harvard, Professor Weiner was the co-chair of the Women's Law Association, and was an editor on the Harvard Women's Law Journal.

 Professor Weiner has written extensively in the areas of family law, domestic abuse law, and international family law.
 She is considered an expert on the Hague Convention on the Civil Aspects of International Child Abduction.
 She co-wrote the first U.S. casebook on international and comparative family law, entitled Family Law in the World Community, which is now in its third edition.
-Professor Weiner just completed a book entitled A Parent-Partner Status for American Family Law .
-She began the project when her paper, The Status of Parent-Partner, was selected by the Family and Juvenile Law Section for presentation at the January 2008 AALS Annual Meeting.
-The book has now been published by Cambridge University Press in 2015, argues that society should structure family law differently and create a legal status for two people who have a child in common.
+Professor Weiner's book entitled A Parent-Partner Status for American Family Law, published by Cambridge University Press in 2015, argues that society should structure family law differently and create a legal status for two people who have a child in common.
 More information about that book, and the underlying concept, can be found at www.parent-partners.com.
 Most recently, Professor Weiner has focused on Title IX.
 Her article, Legal Counsel for Survivors of Campus Sexual Violence, will be published by the Yale Journal of Law and Feminism in 2017.
 Her article, A Principled and Legal Approach to Title IX Reporting, was published by the Tennessee Law Review the same year.
 Professor Weiner is currently working on a tort law project to help survivors of gender-based violence.